ZSunEPS/ClumpedPeirce/README.md

 # Peirce's criterion for clumped data

-Required packages: CSV, DataFrames, XLSX
+Required Julia packages: CSV, DataFrames, XLSX Required Python packages: pandas numpy openpyxl

 Usage:
 1. Export data from Easotope and save data as .csv files.
 2. Import data by using its path.
-3. Run the julia script.
+3. Run the script.